pybpc/walrus/README.md

 old-fashioned syntax, which guarantees you to always write *assignment expressions* in Python 3.8 flavour then compile for compatibility later.

+## Documentation

-See [documentation](https://bpc-walrus.readthedocs.io/en/latest/) for usage and more details.
+&emsp; See [documentation](https://bpc-walrus.readthedocs.io/en/latest/) for usage and more details.

 ## Contribution